Rai dynasty

 The Rai dynasty (c.
-489–632 CE) was a Buddhist dynasty that ruled the Sindh.
+489–632 CE) was a dynasty that ruled Sindh.
 All that is known about the dynasty comes from the Chachnama, a 13th-century Persian work about Sindhi history whose accuracy has been questioned.
-Nothing particular is known about the first three kings—Rai Diwaji, Rai Sahiras I, and Rai Sahasi I. The fourth king, Rai Sahiras II, is said to have ruled over a vast prosperous area, including the seaport of Debal, divided into four provinces; he was killed in a conflict with the Sassanian King of Nimroz Khosrow II, Though the Persian army was defeated (See Battle of Kech) Rai Sahiras II was succeeded by Rai Sahasi II whose secretary, Chach, a Brahmin, usurped the throne after his death in connivance with Sohan Devi, the King's widow, and established the Brahmin dynasty.
-Sahasi II's relatives—Rai Mahrit, ruler of Chittor and Bachhera, the governor of Multan province—took on Chach, individually, but in vain.
+Nothing particular is known about the first three kings—Rai Diwaji, Rai Sahiras I, and Rai Sahasi I. The fourth king, Rai Sahiras II, is said to have ruled over a vast prosperous area, including the seaport of Debal.

 Background

 The Rais reigned in the Sindh region for a period of 144 years from c.
 489 to 632 A.D.
 They allegedly had familial ties with other rulers of South Asia including Kashmir, Kabul, Rajasthan and Gujarat.
 As attested by coinage, the region had previously been under the indirect influence of the Sasanians, at least from the reign of Shapur II.
 (Note: Abundant Sasanian mints but with significant variations in typology, style, and especially, denomination, have been excavated from Sind.)
 The last Sassanian mints discovered from the region are of Peroz I (r.
 459–484); they are inscribed with the name of one "Ranaditya Satya", who is assumed to be the eponymous local ruler.
 (Note: Two series of Peroz's mints—the first crown and third crown —are observed in Sindh; only in the second does this legend appear, replacing the two attendants of the fire temple.)
+Xuanzang visited Sindh during this period and describes the rulers as being shu-to-lo (Shudras).
+Hinduism and Buddhism co-existed in the realm with the Rai's recorded as building a temple dedicated to Shiva in Alor.

 In 484 C.E., as Peroz I suffered an overwhelming defeat in his war with the Hephthalites (484 C.E.), the Sassanians were no more a force to reckon with in their frontier territories and new dynasties arose in many of these places.
 The origin of the Rais is likely to lay in this power vacuum.
 (Note: For a parallel, see the rise of Nezak Huns in Zabulistan.)
 However, their origins remain unknown.
 (Note: Chintaman Vinayak Vaidya held the Rais to be descendants of Mauryas and hence, Shudra, by caste.
 This descent was proposed based on Rai Mahrit, then ruler of Chittor, claiming to be Sahasi II's brother.
 Rulers of pre-Sisodia Rajasthan usually claimed descent from Mauryas, and this identification aligned with Xuanzang's noting the King of Sin-tu to be a Sudra.)